 To help with your Spanish studies, the following guide provides several distinctions that you should be aware of when you communicate with Spanish speakers, no matter what proficiency level you’re at.
 When it comes to recognizing Spanish vs. Mexican, refer to our handy tips below.

-Learning the difference between Mexican Spanish and Spain Spanish vocabulary will ensure that you are understood.
+Learning the difference between Spanish and Mexican Spanish vocabulary will ensure that you are understood.
 Here are a few important words and phrases to remember:

 - “Glasses” in Mexico are lentes but in Spain are gafas.